IHeartRobotics/ros-reps/rep-rsi.rst

 A machine readable string containing ['a-z', 0-9, '.', '_' and '-'] and identifies the vendor.
 This may be the same string used identify the vendor's ROS repository in a name such as ``ihe-ros-pkg``, which would yield ``VENDOR_ID="ihe"``.

-MODEL=
-''''''

-This is a human readable identifier to denote a specific model of a robot, and can be used to designate different feature sets.
-A common use of this would be to denote the difference between the research edition ``MODEL="RX"`` and the standard model ``MODEL="SX"``.

 PRETTY_NAME=
 ''''''''''''